-Applicants should submit a 300-word statement of their proposed research project, an up-to-date academic transcript, and a one-page CV that includes any previous research experience and lists the researcher who would supervise the applicant’s work, plus an additional potential reference.
+To apply: Applicants should submit a 300-word statement of their proposed research project, an up-to-date academic transcript, and a one-page CV that includes any previous research experience and list the LASP researcher who would supervise the applicant’s work, plus an additional potential reference.
+Applications deadline is around May 30th.

 Please send a single .pdf file to BarthScholarship@lasp.colorado.edu.